 What is an "adjusted" watch?

 If a watch has been "adjusted," it is a sign of quality.
 An adjusted movement has been tuned to keep accurate time under various positions and conditions.
 Medium grade watches usually are adjusted to 3 positions (dial up, dial down, pendant up).
-After 1908, all railroad pocket watches were required to be adjusted to at least 5 positions (dial up, dial down, stem up, stem left, stem right).
+After 1908, all railroad pocket watches were required to be adjusted to at least 5 positions (dial up, dial down, pendant up, pendant left, pendant right).
 Watches can also be adjusted to temperature and isochronism, which was common in premium watches.

 What is the difference between an open-face case and a hunting case?